 "Oh, do you have a boy or girl?"

-The edges of her eyes softened into sympathetic parentheses, and I knew that she was born to be a mother.
+The edges of her eyes softened into sympathetic parentheses, and I knew she was born to be a mother.
 She was filled with something.
 Love, I guessed.
-She tipped her head in a way that made me say more.
+She tipped her head in a way making me say more.